Skip to main content

 • No signing keys in v1.
 No HMAC, no Ed25519, no key rotation.
 Anyone with write access to the sink can rewrite history.
 Keyed signing is a v2 promise.

 • Hash chain canonicalization. syncHash(entry) calls hashObject(entry) which calls stableStringify(entry) – the entry shape (seq, ts, kind, prevHash, hashAlgo, schemaVersion, …payload) is canonicalized via key-sorted JSON, then djb2-hashed to a 32-bit hex string.
-Each entry carries hashAlgo: "djb2-1" and schemaVersion: 1 (F-5) – any future change to the canonicalization, hash function, or entry shape bumps the matching tag, so existing exports remain verifiable against the algorithm and schema they were written under.
+Each entry carries hashAlgo: "djb2-1" and schemaVersion: 2 – any change to the canonicalization, hash function, or entry shape bumps the matching tag, so existing exports remain verifiable against the algorithm and schema they were written under.
+Version 2 is where fact.change gained its origin field; entries written under 1 still verify, because the version is part of what each entry is hashed over.

 Setup